Tanker Ships and Their Types: Everything You Need to Know

 Definition and Purpose

-LPG carriers are specialized vessels designed to transport liquefied gases such as propane and butane.
+LPG carriers are specialized ships designed to transport liquefied gases such as propane and butane.
 These ships play a crucial role in the global energy supply chain, particularly in transporting LPG from production facilities to markets around the world.

 Key Features